Dell (DELL)

 Underperform

-Dell doesn’t excite us.
-Its weak sales growth shows demand is soft and its low operating margin is a cause for concern.
+Dell doesn’t impress us.
+Its weak sales growth shows demand is soft and its low margins are a cause for concern.
 StockStory Analyst Team

 2. Summary